jaegertracing/documentation/content/docs/next-release/spm.md

 it is possible that the Prometheus server is expecting a bearer token.

-Jaeger Query (and all-in-one) can be configured to pass the bearer token in metrics queries via the `--prometheus.token-file` (or the `PROMETHEUS_TOKEN_FILE` environment variable) parameter, with its value set to the path of the file containing the bearer token.
+Jaeger Query (and all-in-one) can be configured to pass the bearer token in metrics queries via the `--prometheus.token-file` command-line parameter (or the `PROMETHEUS_TOKEN_FILE` environment variable), with its value set to the path of the file containing the bearer token.